 A copy of the game was provided for Gideon’s Gaming by TinyBuild for the purposes of review.

 If you enjoyed this review, consider reading my review of another solid souls-like, Remnant from the Ashes.
-You could also check out my Kofi page, and sharing my content is always appreciated.

 - Skillful responsive combat